strobit/autobike22-labview/README.md

 # PID.vi

 Using previous iteration PIDs.
 One using two (inner) PID, and one using a single PID.
 Outputs PWM, indicating speed of steering motor.

+# .so library path

+The path to the .so file needs to be changed to your path (i.e. to the dll_so folder) inside the Call Library Function of VescSetRpm.vi.
+The function used is int32_t setRpm(uint8_t *array, int32_t rpm);